chauff/cse1500-web-transcripts/README.md

 ## Web lectures

 **Status update**: transcripts of Lectures 1 to 8 are online.
-Lectures under constructions are tagged: :construction:.
 The lecture slides are from the 2017/18 edition and will be updated in the coming month.

 - **Lecture 1** covers HTTP ([2018/19 transcript](Lecture-1.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-http.pdf))
   - Required readings: *none*